 Paul has appeared as counsel in all New Zealand Courts and in overseas jurisdictions in a wide variety of disputes.
-He has a broad practice which now centres on contractual and commercial disputes.
-He has developed specialist practices in both maritime law and sports law and is recognised as a leader in those fields.
-He is the author of 2 leading texts reflecting his specialist interests – Halsbury’s Laws of New Zealand Maritime Law – Admiralty and A Guide to the World Anti-Doping Code (CUP).
+He has developed specialist practices in both maritime law and sports law.
+He is the author of two leading texts reflecting his specialist interests – Halsbury’s Laws of New Zealand Maritime Law – Admiralty and A Guide to the World Anti-Doping Code (CUP).

 Paul also accepts instructions as an arbitrator and mediator in commercial, maritime and sporting disputes.
 He is an arbitrator with the Court of Arbitration for Sport.